jshiba-stack/ML-Portfolio-JonathanShiba/README.md

-**Applied ML/AI Engineer** passionate about building data-driven solutions that bridge research and real-world applications.
-My focus is on **applied AI**, with hands-on experience in signal processing, computer vision, and deep learning.
+Hi, I'm Jonathan Shiba, an **Applied ML/AI Engineer** building data-driven solutions that bridge research and real-world applications.
+My current focus is on **applied AI**, with hands-on experience in signal processing, computer vision, and deep learning.

 ---